Updated November 3, 2021.

-Even though companies use purchase intent scales for a variety of purposes, the process is still predominantly manual and proactive, which also means it’s slow and covers just a fraction of your real customer interactions.
+Even though companies use purchase intent analysis for a variety of purposes, the process is still predominantly manual and proactive, which also means it’s slow and covers just a fraction of your audience purchase intent and ignores lots of potential customers.

-With the development of artificial intelligence, however, there are now lots of new possibilities for using purchase intent scales to identify and evaluate buyer intent.
-To start, let’s recap what a purchase intent scale actually is.
+With the development of decision-making tools powered by artificial intelligence, however, there are now lots of new possibilities for using purchase intent scales to identify a wider customer base and evaluate their buyer intent more precisely.
+To start, let’s recap a definition of a purchase intent scale and see what impact on purchase intent it actually has.

-A purchase intent scale is essentially a way to measure how much someone is interested in any given offering.
+A purchase intent scale is essentially a way to measure how much market consumers are interested in buying your offering.
 Doing so accurately is not easy or straightforward.
-Since buyer intent data can be used in future modelling or forecasting, any discrepancy is likely to have exponential effects.
+Since buyer intent data can be used in future modelling or forecasting, any discrepancy is likely to have exponential effects on your buying process and buying cycles in general.

-For example, consider one of the most simple and widely used purchase intent scales:
+For example, consider one of the most simple purchase intent scales used in a variety of marketing funnels:

 - Will definitely buy